Lumi-supercomputer/LUMI-training-materials/docs/2day-20250602/105-SoftwareStacks.md

 but problems are expected with MPI that will make this difficult to implement, and the common toolchains also do not yet support the AMD GPU ecosystem, so no promises whatsoever are made about a time frame for this development.
+EuroHPC would also like the [EESSI stack](https://www.eessi.io/) but that too will take time.
+Their distribution mechanism is a very bad fit with Cray systems as is their choice for Open MPI (and their desire to stay with the bleeding edge of Open MPI which requires features from the resource manager that are also not yet fully available on LUMI for security reasons).
+Apart from the fact that any support for ROCm is absent at the moment in EasyBuild, the basis for EESSI.

 ### 3 ways to access the Cray Programming environment on LUMI.